ifti5465/Weekend-Project-1/README.md

 ## Experiment Findings

 Our team conducted an experiment where:
-- Person 1 used Chef Rosalinda to get dish suggestions based on available ingredients
+- Ifti Ahmed used Chef Raj to get dish suggestions based on available ingredients
 - Person 2 used Chef Raj to request a recipe for the suggested dish
 - Person 3 used Nonna Maria to critique the provided recipe